Maple Leafs muscle their way to a 3-2 win over Kings

 The Kings set the tone or this one early when L.A. forward Nic Dowd annihilated Dominic Moore of the Leafs with a molar-loosening bodycheck in the neutral zone.

+He was demoted recently to the Leafs fourth line along with Martin and Moore which turned out to be Toronto's best unit against L.A.
+Marner chipping in with two helpers on the Leafs' first two goals.

+"I just calmed down, realized that I was just kind of throwing away the puck, kind of playing when I came into training camp my very first time," Marner said.
+"I kind of realized that I just have to have more calmness with the puck."

-But it was the Leafs who opened the scoring, an offensive foray that was initiated by Marner, who raced down the right side and then in behind the L.A. net with the puck.
+Toronto opened the scoring in the first period, an offensive foray that was initiated by Marner, who raced down the right side and then in behind the L.A. net with the puck.

 The centring feed wound up on the stick of Polak at the point and his slapper was deflected in front by Martin and the puck just eased over the red line past Quick for a 1-0 Toronto lead at the 5:46 mark.